Introduction to FREEHCP - 23rd September 2017 :-

 As you have been using CAD for many years now, I suspect it only take a few minutes to draw the lines, one by one, making up your system, copying / mirroring mains and branch-lines and not much longer to type in and position the 'sizexlength+options' text as described below.

 When complete, SAVE the drawing in the normal format but my program needs a text-based DXF file so also remember to SAVE AS this (AutoCAD 11 / 12 or later text - not binary - type) as this also gives you a backup which may come in handy.
 Then run FREEHCP, and select "OPEN CAD .DXF file" from the "File options ..." menu and give this file name / location when requested.
 If you have not entered any project data in the matching .TXT file, then the program will prompt for up to 40 questions to be answered - most can be ignored but there are some key design parameters that need the appropriate data.
 Click on "OK" and you will then see that same drawing on screen with all the flow, pressure, velocity etc hydraulic calculations and Total Demand shown.
+Note that only the first two options are shown under "Edit ..." as if you try and now use FREEHCP to amend the drawing, it has no way of changing your original CAD scheme.

 The main point to remember is that pipes have to drawn as LINE entities between heads and other cross- and feed-mains, exactly as you do for traditional hydraulics programs, as each has a specific flow rate, friction loss, velocity etc. You cannot just draw one line as a main and connect the branch lines along it - they have to be individual pipes (lines) between the heads and branch lines, each with one sizexlength text item.
+If you subsequently want to amend the drawing, you MUST do this in your CAD program (not FREEHCP) as you would not want the two to get out-of-step.

 Using FREEHCP to produce a CAD drawing :-